ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 The directory structure has a views directory to contain the EJS view templates, a routes directory to contain the express routes, and a controllers directory as the place to put the controller logic.
-Place these items under a parent source directory named src (see Figure 17).
+Place these items under a parent source directory named src (see Figure 7).

 ![directorystructure](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-017-soure-code.jpg)
-{: caption="Figure 17.
+{: caption="Figure 7.
 Source code structure for your app" caption-side="top"}

 **Tip**: The repo you cloned in earlier contains a directory named COS-WebGalleryEnd.
 Viewing the source code in your preferred editor might be helpful as you follow the next steps.
-This will be the version of the COS-WebGallery app that is committed and deployed to {{site.data.keyword.cloud_notm}} Platform later.
+This will be the version of the COS-WebGallery app that is committed and deployed to {{site.data.keyword.cloud_notm}} Platform when you complete this tutorial.

 ### Designing the app
 {: #tutorial-develop-design}